 Fighter received the 2014 Finishing Fund from the Nashville Women in Film and Television.
 Fighter also won Best Documentary and Best Innovative Sound at the 2014 Artlightenment Festival, and showed at the Festival South Film Expo in Hattiesburg, Miss. in June 2015.
 Fighter was accepted into the Savannah Film Festival in October 2015 and the Charleston Film Festival in November 2015.

 Following Paris, Samantha traveled again to Greece with three of her girlfriends for two weeks.
 In fall 2016 she traveled to Mexico City to visit her best friend, as well as to Pennsylvania and New York on a short tour photographing Jet Black Alley Cat.
-In spring 2017 she traveled to Pennsylvania, New York and New Jersey for two weeks, again on tour with Jet Black Alley Cat, producing and directing the aforementioned documentary that will be released later next year.
+In spring 2017 she traveled to Pennsylvania, New York and New Jersey for two weeks, again on tour with Jet Black Alley Cat, producing and directing the aforementioned documentary that will be released in early 2018.

 In her free time, Samantha enjoys a good cup of coffee and curling up with a book, usually one of the Harry Potter installments, anything Ernest Hemingway or something macabre like Edgar Allan Poe or H.P.
 Lovecraft.
 She thoroughly enjoys Game of Thrones, Lord of the Rings, Star Wars, and anything else science fiction.
 Her favorite holiday is Halloween but she loves all things creepy, all year round.
 Having grown up camping, hiking and boating in Tennessee, Samantha loves the outdoors and warm weather.
 She enjoys writing fiction and poetry, painting and film.
 Her favorite shows to binge-watch include The Office and Sex and the City.
 You can call her Sam.